 The symptoms do overlap with more general sciatica symptoms.
 The key take away to note is the symptoms linked to toilet habits.

-Any change in toilet habits while experiencing sciatica symptoms is a red flag and needs to be assessed by a healthcare professional if these symptoms persist for more than 24 hours.
+Any change in toilet habits while experiencing sciatica symptoms is a red flag and needs to be assessed by a healthcare professional if these symptoms persist for more than 24 hours, as lumbar decompression surgery may be required.